This contribution guide takes a step-by-step approach in hopes of helping newcomers. Therefore, we only assume the following:

 You are new to Git or open-source projects in general

-You are a fan of the light platform and enthusiastic about contributing to the projects
+You are a fan of Light and enthusiastic about contributing to the projects

 If you are struggling at any point in this contribution guide, reach out to the community in gitter or reddit or Google Group.